 On February 21, 2024, a hacker affiliated with the ALPHV/BlackCat ransomware gang used stolen credentials to log into a Citrix remote access portal at Change Healthcare.
-The portal had no multi-factor login checks.
+The portal had no multi-factor authentication.
 For nine days, the attacker moved laterally through the network, exfiltrating data.
 On February 29, UnitedHealth Group disclosed the attack.

 It was already the largest healthcare data breach in American history.
 It still is.